 - C: Classes and Coast Guard-approved life jackets.

 Learn more pool safety tips from the Drowning Prevention Coalition of Arizona .

 SRP believes safety should be accessible

-“One of the things we hear is that our community members can’t afford classes, so we make sure to fund free or reduced CPR and swimming lessons year-round,” said Regina Lane-Haycock, Community Outreach Representative for SRP Safety Connection.
-“We feel access to classes should never be an obstacle to safety.”?
+“One of the things we hear is that our community members can’t afford classes, so SRP provides funding for free or reduced CPR and swimming lessons year-round,” said Regina Lane-Haycock, Community Engagement Strategist for SRP Safety Connection.
+“We feel access to classes should never be an obstacle to safety.”

 How SRP helps

-Remember to practice water safety year round outside and inside your home!
+Remember to practice water safety year-round outside and inside your home!
 You can show your support of Drowning Impact Awareness Month by wearing a purple ribbon.
-You can learn more about water safety, sign up for free swim lessons and take advantage of other resources at srpnet.com/watersafety.
+Learn more about water safety, sign up for free swimming lessons and take advantage of other resources.